-If a hospital has a LIUR that exceeds 25% it will meet the eligibility for Group 2 or 2A.
-AHCCCS will perform this calculation twice.
-The first calculation will be performed using dataforthe state plan year two years prior to the year of the initial DSH payment.
-The second calculation will use data for the state plan year of the initial DSH payment.
+perform this calculation twice.
+The first calculation will be performed using the state plan year two years prior to the year of the initial DSH payment.
+The second calculation will encompass the state plan year of the initial DSH payment.
 The CMS 2552 form(s) to be used is/are the most recent available report(s) that encompass the relevant state plan year.